What is API Security?

 or Azure Blob

-Attackers can exploit such exposures to steal data or inject malicious content into applications.
-To mitigate this risk, security teams should carefully review and configure cloud storage settings to restrict access to authorized users only.
+container can misconfigure it and allow public access to files containing user data, API keys, or backups.
+Attackers can use these kinds of exposures to steal data or inject malicious content into applications.
+To mitigate such risks, security teams must review and configure cloud storage settings carefully to restrict access to authorized users only.

 Security teams should disable public access unless explicitly required, and teams should always encrypt sensitive data